biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="HTML report"></a>
 ## Generation of the HTML report

-To generate a user-friendly html report, do the following:

 * A copy of the **VirusReport.Rmd** script can be found in the Scripts directory of PVDP, make a copy and move it to any convenient location.
 You can also get the script [here](https://drive.google.com/drive/folders/1J1bNkDBAkruLzZVv41tHV030yDH6YVoX?usp=sharing)

 * Open the **VirusReport.Rmd** script in Rstudio and specify the path to your Tables folder.
 For example, to view results saved  in the  path